-Staying on top of the supplements is important, since a lot of the foods we consume don’t actually contain as much vitamins and nutrients as they are grown in artificial conditions and with addition of pesticides.
-Ensuring to get sufficient B vitamins, zinc, vitamins C becomes crucially important for those already suffering from thyroid conditions.
+Staying on top of taking your required supplements is important, since a lot of the foods we consume don’t actually contain as many vitamins and nutrients.
+They are grown in the artificial conditions and with addition of pesticides that reduce nutritional value of the said foods.
+Ensuring to get sufficient B-vitamins, zinc, vitamins C becomes crucially important for those already suffering from thyroid dysfunction.
 The idea is to bring your body in balance as much as possible.

 Hair styles and root support

 Ensure to treat your hair gently.
 Avoid using harsh colouring products and shampoos, perms and heating tools.
 Refrain from wearing hairstyles that pull on the hair (such as a tight bun or pony tail) and embrace the braid.
 This causes less impact on the follicle, thus helping it recover quicker.
 The same logic applies if you wear hair extensions – you need to reduce the unnecessary pull on the hair root that comes from wearing extensions.

 Losing your hair can be distressing, but if it is caused by thyroid disease it is most likely reversible.
 To help you on the journey towards healthy hair, it is key to focus on blood flow to scalp as it directly impacts hair follicle.
 If one of the symptoms of thyroid gland you are experiencing is hair loss, scalp stimulation becomes even more important as your body naturally produces less hormones to stimulate your hair follicles, so don’t skip on additional support to your scalp.